T-car/liri-node-app/README.md

 ## Description
 This tool uses different APIs to let the user seach for concerts, songs and movies using node.js

-## Functions
+## Commands
-This tool uses 4 main functions:
+This tool uses 4 main commands:
 * `concert-this`
 * `spotify-this-song`
 * `movie-this`